-There a couple of different things to take away from this window but for now we’ll focus on the text box.
+There are a couple of different things to take away from this window but for now, we’ll focus on the text box.
 If you happen to know the DiscordTag of the friend you’d like to add, you can type it into the box and hit Send Friend Request.

-A DiscordTag requires you have the friend’s full username (case-sensitive), followed by a #, finished with their 4-digit DiscordTag.
+A DiscordTag requires you to have the friend’s full username (case-sensitive), followed by a series of #s, finished with their 4-digit DiscordTag.
 All of this information can be obtained from either the friend providing it to you or pulling it up from their profile.
 You can also left-click their avatar if you have it readily available to you.

 By typing this completely inside the text box, you’ll receive either a green-colored message:

 indicating the request was a success or a red-colored message: